ProAgileAB/agile-team-development/guides/A-Team-Development-Framework.md

 ## Activities for Teambuilding
 <img src="images/building-team.png">

-Perhaps the most common activities for team building are going bowling and then contnuing with dinner & drinks.
+Perhaps the most common activities for team building are going bowling and then continuing with dinner & drinks.
 Or perhaps solving a puzzle such as an “Escape room”, trying to instill teamwork by doing something completely different than regular work.
 This can be fun and all, but these activities probably fall into the category of 5/9 activities that produce no measurable improvement in teamwork according to Susan Wheelan.
 So feel free to keep offering fun stuff like this to employees, but do not count of this as the foundation for team building.

 ### What works then?

 Well, some of the activities from previous sections, such as processing and agreeing on direction/goals on product-, organization, team and individual levels are major team building activities.
-The team can not self manage if they do not feel the direction is motivating.
+The team cannot self-manage if they do not feel the direction is motivating.
 Also, team members will only contribute to their full potential when they feel the direction is compelling.

-An agile team also needs to learn some new skills in order to be self managing/self organizing.
-Especially they need to learn how to
+An agile team also needs to learn some new skills in order to be self-managing/self-organizing.
+Especially they need to learn how to:

-* quickly make good enough decisions as a team
+* Quickly make good enough decisions as a team
-* solve problems as a team
+* Solve problems as a team
-* navigate conflict as a team
+* Navigate conflict as a team

 Having some of these skills is of help since teams also need to decide

 * Ground rules for working together
 * Specific ways of working that all team members at least agree to.
 (Consent decision making is enough here, not consensus)

-In the Google Aristotele team research they found “Emotional Safety” (aka trust) to be the best predictor of team performance.
+In the Google Aristotele team-research they found “Emotional Safety” (aka trust) to be the best predictor of team performance.
 Emotional safety basically means that you can show up as your full self at work.
 You can be yourself and do not have to put on a mask or protective armor because you know that nobody will try to hurt you.
 This is probably factors that most team building activities tries to address with various social off-work social activities.
 Maybe that even helps a little, but by using job focused specific activities, some listed below, this can be taken to a completely different level.

 ### Related exercises from part 2